Southern Miss Golden Eagles: Baseball

 Southern Miss 2B James Ewing and SS B.A.
 Vollmuth play in a 2009 College World Series game.

 The Southern Miss Golden Eagles baseball team made its first ever appearance in the College World Series in 2009.

 Softball

 The Southern Miss Lady Eagles softball team made it to the Women's College World Series in 1999 and 2000 behind the arm of Courtney Blades.
 They play their home games at Southern Miss Softball Complex at the University of Southern Mississippi.

 Traditions

 Eagle Fever, Anyone.
 Anywhere.
-Anytime. and Go Gold! are the rallying cries that Golden Eagle students and fans have used to help create such traditions as Homecoming and EagleFest, tailgating in The District, Friday Night at the Fountain pep rallies, the Eagle Walk at The Rock, the game-day Eagle Walk parade, the Painting of the Eagle Walk, the Junior Eagle Club Tunnel, the band's Fifth Quarter Concert, featuring a hallmark rendition of Amazing Grace.
+Anytime. and Go Gold! are the rallying cries that Golden Eagle students and fans have used to create such traditions as Homecoming and EagleFest, tailgating in The District, Friday Night at the Fountain pep rallies, the Eagle Walk at The Rock, the game-day Eagle Walk parade, the Painting of the Eagle Walk, the Junior Eagle Club Tunnel, the band's Fifth Quarter Concert, featuring a rendition of Amazing Grace.